alaskanlc/lexweb/pages_md/tools.md

 The validator may be run [online](onlinetools.html) or on a user’s computer.
 More details [here](lw2xhtml.html).

+Validation can can also be performed by output the (non-HTML) XML version, and using an [XML validator](lw2xhtml.html#v).

 ## Conversion to formatted dictionary {#c}

 Conversion to a formatted dictionary is also done by the